clojure-emacs/cider/doc/configuration.md

 (global-set-key (kbd "M-TAB") #'company-complete) ; use M-TAB, a.k.a.
 C-M-i, as manual trigger
 ```

-To make `TAB` complete, without losing the ability to manually indent, you can
+To make <kbd>TAB</kbd> complete, without losing the ability to manually indent,
-add this to your config:
+you can add this to your config:

 ```el
 (global-set-key (kbd "TAB") #'company-indent-or-complete-common)